rulerofoz/AnotherStockMix/README.md

+Warning:  It's reported that this is broken...
+I'll fix it later today.
+When this message is gone, is when I've made sure it works!

 AnotherStockMix for TrimUI Brick

 This is a semi-one step custom firmware for the Trimui Brick.
 Just copy it to your micro SD card.